Understanding VA Loan Entitlement And The Benefits

 For VA loan borrowers, this might seem like kind of a confusing process.
 According to your certificate of eligibility (COE), you have a certain amount of entitlement, but what exactly does that mean?
 Does your VA entitlement amount limit how much you can borrow?

 Let’s go over how VA loan entitlement works and what it means for eligible veterans.

 VA loan entitlement refers to the amount the Department of Veterans Affairs will guarantee on a given borrower’s VA loan.
 In other words, it’s the maximum amount the VA will repay your lender if you default on your loan.

 What does this mean for borrowers?
-One of the great benefits of getting a VA loan is that you don’t need to make a down payment.
-Your VA entitlement amount tells you the maximum amount you can borrow without having to make a down payment.
+One of the great benefits of getting a VA loan, and certain other non-conforming loans, is that you don’t need to make a down payment.
+Your VA entitlement amount tells you the maximum amount you can borrow without making a down payment.

 As of January 1, 2020, VA loan borrowers with full entitlement don’t have a limit on how much they can borrow with a 0% down payment.
 For these borrowers, the VA will guarantee up to 25% of the loan amount on loans of any size.

 If you’ve never gotten a VA loan before or you’ve paid off a previous VA loan in full and sold the property the loan was used to purchase, you should have full entitlement.

 This means that none of your entitlement is being used and your full entitlement is available to you.

 When you have full entitlement, you don’t have a limit on how much you can borrow without making a down payment.
 The VA will guarantee up to 25% of the loan amount, even if it exceeds the conforming loan limit for your county.